excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### `theme`

 This prop controls Excalidraw's theme.
 When supplied, the value takes precedence over `intialData.appState.theme`, the theme will be fully controlled by the host app, and users won't be able to toggle it from within the app.

+### `name`

+This prop sets the name of the drawing which will be used when exporting the drawing.
+When supplied, the value takes precedence over `intialData.appState.name`, the `name` will be fully controlled by host app and the users won't be able to edit from within Excalidraw.

 ### Extra API's